|Prime Brokerage Anatomy™|

 Prime brokerage arrangements

-In a prime brokerage arrangement, the prime broker has financed the purchase of a client’s asset, and it holds that asset in custody, with security over it as surety for repayment of the amount it lent the client to buy it in the first place.
+A prime broker lends its client money to buy assets, and holds those assets in custody, taking security over them as surety for repayment of its loan — a “margin loan”.
 As custodian, the prime broker has legal title but not beneficial interest in the asset.
-So it is rather as if the client had “pledged” the asset under a New York law CSA to the prime broker. therefore the term rehypothecation, to describe the process whereby the prime broker takes that asset and sells it to defray the cost of financing it, with a contingent obligation to redeliver something identical back on request, is not an outrageous distortion of the facts of what is happening.
+Therefore the term rehypothecation, to describe the process whereby the prime broker takes that asset and sells it to defray the cost of financing it, with a contingent obligation to redeliver something identical back on request, is not an outrageous distortion of the facts of what is happening.

 New York law-style credit support arrangements